Zenryo Shimabukuro

 At the end of the war, Shimabukuro worked briefly for the US military before returning to his job as a baker.

-Around 1947 Shimabukuro decided to teach the Karate he had learnt from Kyan to other people.
+Around 1947, Shimabukuro decided to teach the Karate he had learnt from Chotoku Kyan to other people.
 Mainly teaching outside, he taught the eight kata he had learnt from Kyan.
 He also created his own kata called Wanchin, which he eventually added to his teaching syllabus.
-The kata contained many of the elements he had learned from Kyan.
-Over time his reputation as an instructor and for being one of Kyan’s most senior surviving students grew.
-He placed emphasis on hard sparring, which at this time was very unusual in traditional Okinawan training.
+The kata contained many of the elements he had learned from his teacher.
+Over time, his reputation as an instructor and for being one of Kyan’s most senior surviving students grew.
+He emphasised hard sparring, which at this time was very unusual in traditional Okinawan training.

-In 1952 Shimabukuro began teaching Karate to his nine-year-old son Zenpo and his nephew Zenji.
+In 1952, Shimabukuro began teaching Karate to his nine-year-old son, Zenpo and his nephew, Zenji.
 They would train at the family home and sometimes at a nearby graveyard.
-By this time Shimabukuro was teaching Karate to some of the local children and also to some adults.
+By this time, Shimabukuro was teaching Karate to some local children and also to some adults.

-Shimabukuro was good friends with another Okinawan Karate master, Chosin Chibana.
+Shimabukuro was a good friend of another Okinawan Karate master, Chosin Chibana.
 They would frequently give demonstrations together.

-By 1959 Shimabukuro began teaching Karate to non-Okinawan students.
-His first American student was William Fuller Jr who was stationed in Okinawa.
-Fuller arranged for him to teach some other students.
-This took some persuasion as at the time Karate was very rarely taught to non-Okinawans.
+By 1959, Shimabukuro began teaching Karate to non-Okinawan students.
+His first American student was William Fuller Jr, who was stationed in Okinawa.
+Fuller arranged for him to introduce some other students.
+This took some persuasion, as at the time, Karate was very rarely taught to non-Okinawans.

 Shimabukuro was given a contract to teach Shorin Ryu Karate to American personnel at Fort Buckner.
 He was assisted by his 16-year-old son Zenpo.

-In 1960 Shimabukuro joined the AJKF (All-Japan Karate-do Federation) and became President of the Okinawan regional headquarters.
+In 1960, Shimabukuro joined the All-Japan Karate-do Federation and became President of the Okinawan regional headquarters.
 Another of Kyan’s students, Joen Nakazato, was named Vice-President.

 The AJKF Okinawan branch promoted Shimabukuro to 10th Dan in 1962.
-However, the AJKF Okinawan branch eventually broke up because of internal politics and infighting.
+However, the AJKF Okinawan branch eventually dissolved due to internal politics and infighting.

 Still mainly teaching his Karate classes outside, Shimabukuro borrowed some money to purchase some land in Chatan to build his dojo in 1962.
-Named the Seibukan, meaning the “Hall of the Holy Art“, the dojo was one of the biggest in Okinawa.
-Many of his students helped with the building of the dojo.
+Named the Seibukan, meaning the “Hall of the Holy Art”, the dojo was one of the biggest in Okinawa.
+Many of his students contributed to the construction of the dojo.

 The Okinawan Karate-do United Association awarded Shimabukuro with his 10th Dan.

-Shimabukuro’s son Zenpo, returned to Okinawa in 1966, to help him run his Seibukan dojo.
+Shimabukuro’s son, Zenpo, returned to Okinawa in 1966 to assist his father in running the Seibukan dojo.

-The Okinawa Karate-do United Organisation had been established by Shimabukuro, Joen Nakazato, Shigeru Nakamura, and Shinsuke Kaneshima.
-The organisation merged with the AOKF (All-Okinawa Karate-do Federation).
-Shoshin Nagamine was named President of the new organisation, with Shimabukuro being named one of three Vice-Presidents, alongside Kanei Uechi, and Yagi Meitoku.
+The Okinawa Karate-do United Organisation was established by Shimabukuro, Joen Nakazato, Shigeru Nakamura, and Shinsuke Kaneshima.
+The organisation merged with the All-Okinawa Karate-do Federation.
+Shoshin Nagamine was named President of the new organisation, with Shimabukuro being named one of three Vice-Presidents, alongside Kanei Uechi and Yagi Meitoku.

 The new AOKF became an umbrella organisation for the various Okinawan Shorin-Ryu, Goju-Ryu, and Uechi-Ryu styles.
-Shimabukuro was eventually awarded a 10th Dan by the AOKF.
+The AOKF eventually awarded Shimabukuro with a 10th Dan.

-On 14 October 1969 Zenryo Shimabukuro died in Mainland Japan, aged only 61.
+On 14th October 1969, Zenryo Shimabukuro passed away in Mainland Japan, aged only 61.

-Shimabukuro and 20 of the senior members of the AOKF have been invited to the mainland by Ryoichi Sasagawa for the 1st All Japan Karate Championships.
-He had performed a kata demonstration at the event.
+Shimabukuro and 20 of the senior members of the AOKF had been invited to the mainland by Ryoichi Sasagawa for the 1st All Japan Karate Championships.
+Zenryo Shimabukuro had performed a kata demonstration at the event.

 Shimabukuro’s remains were transported back to Okinawa.
 He was buried in the family tomb in Jagaru, near his dojo.